Entire neighbourhood, minus one, has been a good story: Jaishankar

-The entire neighbourhood, minus one, has been a fairly good story for regional cooperation, External Affairs Minister S Jaishankar said on Friday.
+The entire neighbourhood, minus one, has been a fairly good story for regional cooperation, Foreign Secretary S Jaishankar said on Friday.

 "I would say the entire neighbourhood, minus one, had actually been a fairly good story of regional cooperation," Jaishankar said in reference to Pakistan.